xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

+## 1.18.0-8.0.pre
+  * --start-paused broken due to in-progress VM service migration.
+Bug has since been fixed.

 ## 1.18.0-7.0.pre - present
   * Web benchmark regression bench_picture_recording [#55597](https://github.com/flutter/flutter/issues/55597)